wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 This data member will be useful in `handleNULLCMD()` to determine whether an eviction request is for directory or data, since they both have the same event type, namely, `NULLCMD`.

+Method `handleDirEviction()` performs eviction by first selecting the replacement entry via `findReplacementCandidate()`, and then entering a switch block for case-by-case handling.
+`I` state entries can be replaced without any further action.
+Transient states will cause the eviction to stall, and wait for the ongoing transaction to finish (the `default` case).
+For the rest three stable states, i.e., `S`, `E`, and `M`, eviction can only be performed, if there is no pending retries on the address to be evicted for the current cycle.
+The check for retry is necessary to avoid events that are later handled in the same cycle finding themselves in an expected state, e.g., the address that those events operate on has been evicted and no long exists in the cache.